 For executing strings of Python code,

-run() method, which rather than take functions and arguments, take simple strings.
+run() method, which rather than take functions and arguments, take Python strings.

-execute simply takes a string of Python code to execute, and sends it to the Engine(s). run
+execute takes a string of Python code to execute, and sends it to the Engine(s). run

-is the same as execute, but for a file, rather than a string.
-It is simply a wrapper that
+is the same as execute, but for a file rather than a string.
+It is a wrapper that

 does something very similar to